 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was passed to set standards and requirements for the privacy and security of patient’s protected health information or PHI.
-PHI is any health data that is created, shared, received or stored by any covered entity or business associate as defined by HIPAA.
-A covered entity (CE) is an organization or business that provides treatment, payment or direct operations in healthcare.
-These CEs also work with business associates, which are vendors that perform a service for the covered entities that requires them to store, access or transmit PHI.
+PHI is any health data that is created, shared, received, or stored by any covered entity or business associate as defined by HIPAA.
+A covered entity (CE) is an organization or business that provides treatment, payment, or direct operations in healthcare.
+These CE's also work with business associates, which are vendors that perform a service for the covered entities that require them to store, access, or transmit PHI.
 Under the law, both covered entities and their business associates must comply with all parts of HIPAA.

 Since the law deals with the safe handling of personally identifiable health information, any organization that handles this information in any way must comply with all aspects of HIPAA.
 This act allowed the Department of Health and Human Services (HHS) to set the standards and enact penalties for noncompliance to all the rules of HIPAA.
 The bottom line of this rule is that all healthcare organizations must ensure and encrypt the protected health information that they have, whether that is physical or electronic.